allista/ThrottleControlledAvionics/GameData/ThrottleControlledAvionics/INSTRUCTIONS.md

 It is a plane text file which may be edited using any text editor.
 After saving, if the game is already running and a TCA-enabled vessel is in flight, you may apply the changes by going to the "Advanced" pane in the main window and pressing the "Reload TCA Settings" button.

 Its contents is divided into sections dedicated to TCA subsystems.
 To reference those in this Manual I use the special notation: **TCA.glob::SectionName**.

+###Requirements

+Currently TCA requires only one other mod which is, of course, the latest **[ModuleManager](http://forum.kerbalspaceprogram.com/index.php?/topic/50533-105-module-manager-2618-january-17th-with-even-more-sha-and-less-bug/)**.